apache/flink/docs/content/docs/connectors/datastream/filesystem.md

 env.fromSource(builder.build(),WatermarkStrategy.noWatermarks(),"file-input");
 ```

+## Bounded And Unbounded

+### Bounded File Source

+The source has the URI/Path of a directory to read, and a Format that defines how to parse the files.

+A Split is a file, or a region of a file (if the data format supports splitting the file).
+The SplitEnumerator lists all files under the given directory path.
+It assigns Splits to the next reader
+that requests a Split.
+Once all Splits are assigned, it responds to requests with NoMoreSplits.
+The SourceReader requests a Split and reads the assigned Split (file or file region) and parses it using the given Format.
+If it does not get another Split, but a NoMoreSplits message, it finishes.

+### Unbounded Streaming File Source

+This source works the same way as described above, except that the SplitEnumerator never responds with NoMoreSplits and
+periodically lists the contents under the given URI/Path to check for new files.
+Once it finds new files, it generates new Splits for them and can assign them to the available SourceReaders.

 ## Format Type

 StreamFormat reads the contents of a file from a file stream.
 It is the simplest